waffle-iron/Popcorn/README.md

 ## Can I help you?
 Of course yes!
 Any pull-request will be considered.

+## Chatroom
+Drop in on the Gitter room - https://gitter.im/bbougot/Popcorn - if you want to ask a question or discuss something.

 ## Tasks
 - [ ] Subtitles support
 - [ ] Seekable stream